exercism/clojure/exercises/say/README.md

 ### Extension

 If you're on a Mac, shell out to Mac OS X's `say` program to talk out loud.
-If you're on Linux or Windows eSpeakNG may be available with the command `espeak`.
+If you're on Linux or Windows, eSpeakNG may be available with the command `espeak`.

 ## Step 2